NeuroTechX/ntx_slack_archive/_montreal.md

  >naoto python has a csv file object that makes it easy to save/load data.
 If you can do a FFT, you can write your data to a text file

+5/27/2017 3:18 AM

+ **fred-simard** :

+ >I don't have right now, but i could share my ssvep analysis, which reads a CSV file